octopusengine/octopuslab/README.md

 [Pic1] 2015 testing proof of concept<br />
 <br />
 <br />

+<h2>Contribute</h2>
+You are welcome to contribute to this repository by providing documentation to code, submitting issue reports, enhancement requests and pull requests.
 <hr />
 <b>Boards</b>
 General Shield RPi - gsR [Pic1] testing PoC<br />